phalcon-orphanage/docs/en/reference/micro.rst

 Returning Responses
 -------------------
-Handlers may return raw responses using :doc:`Phalcon\\Http\\Response <response>` or a component that implements the relevant interface:
+Handlers may return raw responses using :doc:`Phalcon\\Http\\Response <response>` or a component that implements the relevant interface.
+When responses are returned by handlers they are automatically sent by the application.

 .. code-block:: php